+The needs of Christian teens are obviously different from other age groups’ needs.
 I got asked this question the other day: “What do teenagers want in a church?”
 It’s a tough question to answer, because it’s like asking, “What kind of music do people like?” or “What food do kids eat?”
 What people look for in choosing a church is often personal taste—location, denomination, people they know who go there, where their parents go, music, youth program, type of building, and on and on and on … That is the wrong question.
-What teens want in a church doesn’t compare to what they NEED in a church.
+What teens want in a church doesn’t compare to what teens NEED in a church.
 So what do teens need a church?

 This is the #1 thing that teens need in a church.
 If they are not meeting Jesus, then it’s a waste of time.
 Making them more moral, knowing the Bible or being nice people are pointless without Jesus.
 Don’t just teach them Jesus, help them know Jesus.